 Keyword Tracking, also known as “DNI” allows you to track the source and visitor details of phone calls that are generated from your website(s), online marketing/advertising, landing page(s), and any other online lead generation efforts.
-This feature is integrated with Google Analytics and gathers data on your website visitors as they call the call tracking numbers on your website(s) and inserts that keyword tracking data into your Law Ruler portal in real-time.
+This feature is integrated with Google Analytics and gathers data on your website visitors as they call the call tracking numbers on your website(s) and inserts that keyword tracking data into your Legal CRM portal in real-time.

 How does Keyword Tracking work?

 Keyword Tracking will help you quickly integrate call tracking in your website and allow you to gather data on whichmarketing/advertising efforts are the most/least effective.

 Each Call Tracking Number that you create can be assigned a lead/marketing source (Example: Google AdWords,

 Facebook PPC, Bing PPC, Bing Organic, Yelp, etc.) and the correct tracking number will automatically display when a visitor reaches your website via one of those sources.

 Please note: You will also need to make sure that you properly structure your ad campaigns to transmit UTM data inside of your destination links from your PPC/CPC ads.
 UTM parameters are *not* needed for organic or direct traffic.